Theory of Capillary Tension and Interfacial Dynamics of Motility-Induced Phases: Langevin Dynamics of an Active Interface

 \subsection{Height Field Evolution}

-We transform the density evolution to a height field evolution using Bray's ansatz $\rho(\mathbf{r},t) = \upvarphi(z - h(\mathbf{x},t))$~\cite{Bray2002InterfaceShear}, where $\upvarphi$ is the noise-averaged \textit{stationary} density field.
+We transform the density evolution to a height field evolution using the ansatz proposed by Bray~\textit{et al.}, $\rho(\mathbf{r},t) = \upvarphi(z - h(\mathbf{x},t))$~\cite{Bray2002InterfaceShear}, where $\upvarphi$ is the noise-averaged \textit{stationary} density field.
 We assume that the conditions for a planar phase-separated state are met such that $\upvarphi(z)$ is simply a function of $z$, the normal direction to the interface.
 Furthermore, $\upvarphi(z)$ is spatially constant (at the binodal densities) at nearly all points except for within the interface, where the density transitions between the two binodal densities.
-Bray's ansatz implies the following chain-rule relations:
+The ansatz implies the following chain-rule relations:

 where we denote the gradient in all directions other than $z$ with $\nabla_x$.
 Substitution of the continuity equation and our derived constitutive equation for the density flux [Eq.\eqref{seq:abphydro}] into Eq.~\eqref{seq:brayevolve} results in: